As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Other Problems with Wine Corks

-Other cork issues are more problematic than mold that you should look out for when opening a bottle of
+Other cork issues are more problematic than mold that you should look out for when opening a bottle of wine.

-- Cracked cork: A cracked cork will cause more air to enter the bottle than should.
-This will result in a wine that, at best, lacks flavor, and at worst, tastes disgusting.
+• Cracked cork: A cracked cork will cause more air to enter the bottle than should.
+This will result in a wine that, at best, lacks flavor and, at worst, tastes disgusting.

-- Dry cork: a dry cork will let in too much air.
+• Dry cork: a dry cork will let in too much air.
 The cork should be supple, not hard like a rock.

-- Crumbling cork: If a bottle is not stored on its side, the cork can become dried out and crumble.
-This can result in a wine that “goes bad” but it isn’t a sure thing.
+• Crumbling cork: If a bottle is not stored on its side, the cork can become dried out and crumble.
+This can result in a wine that “goes bad,” but it isn’t a sure thing.
 Smell and taste the wine.
 You will know right away if it isn’t any good but the foul taste.
 You will need to run the wine through cheesecloth, a coffee filter, or a very fine mesh strainer to remove the pieces of cork.

 As you can see, mold is the least of your worries!